The average long-term US mortgage rate rises for 7th straight week, 30-year loan reaches 7.79%

 Adams says home builders are the “surprise winner” of attempts by the Federal Reserve to cool inflation through interest rate hikes.

 Mortgage rates have been climbing along with the 10-year Treasury yield, which lenders use as a guide to pricing loans.
-Investors’ expectations for future inflation, global demand for U.S. Treasurys and what the Fed does with interest rates can influence home loan rates.
+Investors’ expectations for future inflation, global demand for U.S. Treasurys and what the Fed does with interest rates can influence rates on home loans.

 Gilgo guns latest ...
 Santos: I'll keep on fighting ...
 Maine mass shooting ...
 'Piano Man' anniversary